The Academic Partnership Program Initiative (APPI) matches academic programs wishing assistance with those who can provide it.

 Korydon Smith – University at Buffalo

 CRITERIA: This mentorship program is intended for institutions that want to develop their global health programs.
 It is not intended to provide career guidance for individuals.
 Mentors must be either individual or institutional CUGH members.
 Mentees must be staff or faculty at a CUGH member institution.
-Mentees are expected to use the knowledge obtained through GHPAS to improve their institution’s global health program.
+Mentees are expected to use the knowledge obtained through APPI to improve their institution’s global health program.